Rice In Sri Lanka - Rice Diseases

 Plant parts and life stages affected

-Coleoptiles, leaves, leaf sheath, immature florets, branches of the panicle, glumes, and grains
+Coleoptiles, leaves, leaf sheath, immature florets, branches of the panicle, glumes, and grains are affected.

-Spots are present in plants at emergence; however, the disease is more prevalent as the plants approach maturity and the leaves begin to senesce
+Spots are present in plants at emergence; however, the disease is more prevalent as the plants approach maturity and the leaves begin to senesce.

 Yield losses from leaf infection or leaf spots are probably not serious.
 Economic losses occur when the fungus attacks the panicle, including the grain.